3052/dash/internal/gemini/readme.md

-# DASH
+# Gemini 2.5 Pro

 https://gemini.google.com

-Go language, I need a script where input is DASH MPD file, and out output is segment URLs as JSON, grouped by Representation
+Go language script, input is path to local DASH MPD file, output is segment URLs as JSON, grouped by Representation. assume MPD URL is "http://test.test/test.mpd" to resolve relative URLs. should work with these files